 - Until any breaks or tears in the spine have healed (6 weeks or more) exercise must be very gentle and limited, with smooth motions and no jerking. - " Especially at first, take great care that exercises do not move the position of the back and neck.
-Start with feet, ankles, hands, wrists, and elbows. - " If exercises trigger severe muscle spasms or jerking, do not do them until the break is healed. - Do not use force in trying to get the full range of motion, as joints can easily be damaged.
+Start with feet, ankles, hands, wrists, and elbows. - " If exercises trigger severe muscle spasms or jerking, do not do them until the break is healed. - Do not use force in trying to get the full range of motion, as joints can easily be damaged. - For children with quadriplegia, often it is better to stretch the fingers only when the wrist is bent down like this, but not when it is bent back like this.
 This way enough contracture is left to be useful for taking hold of things.
 Although the fingers lack movement by muscles, they close around an object when the wrist is bent back.